sand play

 Benefits of Outdoor Activities for Children with ADHD

 If you’re a regular reader of this blog, you know we’ve touched on ADHD before.
 It’s important, of course, as a matter of public health and wellness.
-But it’s also… Read more »
+But it’s also a design concern of growing interest.
+More and more landscape architects, playground designers, and manufacturers are recognizing their role in…

 The 7 Best Playgrounds of 2016